 Might and Magic is an RPG multiplayer action–adventure game that is stable in terms of technical issues and does have some engaging classes and mechanics.
-However, this game is also pro P2P which doesn’t make anyone hopeful of the upcoming projects, although, the game is well-crafted and is updated in a timely manner as of the time of writing.
-And on the more popular side of things, Hungry Shark Evolution has over one billion downloads and a bright and shiny aesthetic with quite a following, and a fun and addictive core game loop.
+However, this game is also pro P2P which doesn’t make anyone hopeful of the upcoming projects, although, the game is well-crafted and is updated promptly as of the time of writing.
+On the more popular side of things, Hungry Shark Evolution has over one billion downloads a bright and shiny aesthetic with quite a following, and a fun and addictive core game loop.

 Precise execution is essential

 All the speculations, concerns, and discussions in this why Ubisoft should or should not bring its IPs to mobile article, has established that this concept has the potential to be both a huge success and a heart-wrenching failure.
 However, everything will be dependent on how Ubisoft approaches the mobile gaming market and how they execute the formula that is already on the table.
 The ball is still in the court and we might soon witness how this debacle affects the Colossus franchises that are on the line here